 - 2.6 Regression-averse testing strategies (such as extensive automation)

-- 2.7 Consultative/Directed strategies (such as user-directed testing)
+- 2.7 Consultative/Directed test strategies (such as user-directed testing)

 - 3 Conclusion